allegro/allegro.tech/_posts/2018-03-28-From-Java-to-Kotlin-and-Back-Again.md

 “And what's companion object?”

 “It's a singleton object bounded to your class.
-Put your logger there.”
+Put your logger in the companion object.”

 “I see.
 Is it right?